OnsHanafi/terraform-azure-helm/README.md

 # 🌟 Production-Ready Azure Service using Terraform 🌟

 This project demonstrates how to deploy a **production-ready Azure Kubernetes Service (AKS)** cluster using Terraform.
-It includes setting up networking, security, load balancing, and other key infrastructure components, along with deploying applications using Helm.
+It includes setting up networking, security, load balancing, and other key infrastructure components, along with deploying Nginx Ingress and Cert Manager using Helm.

 ## 🚀 Tools Used
 - **Helm**